xushengfeng/eSearch/README_en.md

 Using winget: `winget install esearch`

-## OCR Service

-Local OCR is supported by the model from [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), and it works out of the box.

-The local OCR service is enabled by default.
-If you want to use online OCR, currently it provides support for Baidu online OCR.
-You need to obtain an _API KEY_ and _Secret KEY_ according to the [tutorial](https://cloud.baidu.com/doc/OCR/s/dk3iqnq51).
-As of January 2022, Baidu OCR can still be [obtained for free](https://cloud.baidu.com/doc/OCR/s/dk3iqnq51).
-Enter the obtained _API KEY_ and _Secret KEY_, as well as the corresponding OCR service [_URL_](https://cloud.baidu.com/doc/OCR/s/zk3h7xz52#%E8%AF%B7%E6%B1%82%E8%AF%B4%E6%98%8E) in the software settings, and uncheck the offline OCR option to use online OCR.

 ## Launch

 Open eSearch from your launcher, and it will appear in the system tray.

 The default shortcut key is <kbd>Alt</kbd>+<kbd>C</kbd> (you can also set the shortcut key in the settings).

-### CLI

-**eSearch** supports cli, allowing for simple screenshot operations through command line.
-See [Documentation](./docs/use/main.md#cli)

 ## Features